‘Anora’s’ winning night, Conan O’Brien comes with one-liners and other Oscar highlights

 The franchise was recently in news because the property is being handed off from longtime producers Michael G. Wilson and Barbara Broccoli to Amazon MGM Studios.
 Though, it’s likely the peg went over the head of the average viewer.

-Elsewhere, the omission of Michelle Trachtenberg from the In Memoriam segment will likely hurt the hearts of many millennials, who hold dear many of the movies from the late actress’ body of work.
+Elsewhere, the omission of Michelle Trachtenberg from the In Memoriam segment will likely hurt the hearts of many Millennials.
+Despite much of her most memorable work being in television, the late actress’ body of work included film work.
 She died last week at age 39.

 Memorable quotes of the night